 One of the major themes of complaints from Amazon employees is the lack of training and onboarding for new employees.
 In fact, after getting hired, new employees are simply thrown into their work routine with little to no guidance.

 In one package delivery driver's review, he said that he was given a route and told what packages to load based on the app on his phone.
 After which, he had to "drive like crazy to make all the deliveries on time."
 There is no specific training in customer service on how to handle a complaint or question posed to them by a customer.
 As such, drivers for Flex and other Amazon services are simply winging it, trying to figure out how to stay ahead of the workload by themselves.

 While it might not seem like much, given the minimal contact these delivery drivers have with the customers, you can never be too careful with your onboarding process.
 After all, they are still representatives of your company.
 One slip, and it could tarnish your company’s reputation, especially in this day and age of technology where feedback is bound to go viral depending on the severity of the complaint.
 Additionally, with the ongoing pandemic, training for employees could never be more emphasized on to ensure that employees are aware of the new advisories.
 Undoubtedly, customers will be more appreciative when their deliverymen abide by safety measures, especially in this sensitive climate.

 If you need help with your hiring process, we’re here to help!
 At Workstream, we’ve helped over 5000 hiring managers find the right person for their company.
 Drop us a message to find out how you can optimize your hiring, so you can focus on planning the onboarding process for your new staff.

 3. Listen to Feedback

 Finally, employees not only want to be heard, but they want to know that their feedback is valuable.
+Acknowledge these feedback and try to take action based on them.
 Mastering these three will put businesses that rely on hourly employees ahead of the competition.